Evaluation Methodologies in Software Protection Research: Sample Treatment

-A second observation made by \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} shows that dynamic analysis methods are significantly more effective against dynamic protections than static analyses. \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} defined static protections as ones that execute exactly the code present in the static binary, while dynamic protections perform additional code transformations at run time (e.\,g., unpacking).
-Following up on their observation and to verify whether it still applies to our more recent data, we analyzed how VIR, the most often used dynamic protection method in the surveyed papers, is being targeted by analysis techniques.
-Our findings indicate that against VIR, indeed predominantly dynamic analysis techniques such as trace-based techniques and SYM are used, sometimes supplemented by human analysis (HUA).
-However, our data also reveals that static analysis techniques like lifting (LIF), CFA, data flow analysis (DFA), normalization (NOR), and slicing (SLI) are also frequently utilized in the analysis and deobfuscation of VIR-based protections.
-A crosstab analysis (for which the data is available in the supplemental material in \cref{sec:suppl_analysis_deployment}) provides a robust explanation for this observation, suggesting that these static techniques are often used in conjunction with the identified dynamic techniques.
-For instance, SYM is most often combined with CFA, TRA, and LIF, whereas normalization is most frequently paired with SYM.
+A second observation by \citeauthor{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis}~\cite{2016_protecting_software_through_obfuscation_can_it_keep_pace_with_progress_in_code_analysis} was that dynamic analyses are significantly more effective against dynamic protections than static analyses.
+They defined static protections as ones that execute exactly the code present in the static binary, while dynamic protections perform additional code transformations at run time (e.g., unpacking).
+Following up on their observation and to verify whether it still applies to our more recent data, we analyzed how virtualization, the most popular dynamic protection method in the surveyed papers, is being targeted by analyses.
+Our findings indicate that against virtualization, indeed, predominantly dynamic analyses such as trace-based techniques and symbolic execution are used, sometimes supplemented by human analysis.
+However, our data also reveals that static analysis techniques like lifting, control flow analysis, data flow analysis, normalization, and slicing are also frequently utilized in the analysis and deobfuscation of virtualization-based protections.
+A crosstab analysis (for which the data is available in the supplemental material in \cref{sec:suppl_analysis_deployment}) provides a robust explanation, namely that these static techniques are often used in conjunction with the identified dynamic techniques.
+For instance, symbolic execution is often combined with lifting, normalization, and data flow analysis.